purpleracc00n/chameleonic/README.md

 # chameleonic
 Script to help with blending into a network environment.

-Scans the local network using bettercap (ARP and reverse DNS) in order to identify devices, mainly for their MAC addresses and hostnames.
+Scans the local network using bettercap in order to identify devices, mainly for their MAC addresses and hostnames.

 Uses this information to identify the most common vendor and assign a MAC address similar to most of the network devices.
 If not enough data was collected, will assign a random MAC.